hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 ## Build

-The build step is executed by the `/scripts/build.ts` file.
+The "build" step takes the assets exported from Figma, optimize and process them, and saves the final SVG files in the bundles that will be published as npm packages.
+You can find the code that relates to this step in the file `/scripts/build.ts`.

 To run this script use the following command in your CLI (while in the `flight-icons` folder):

 ```bash
 yarn build